sablier-labs/docs/docs/contracts/v2/guides/09-etherscan.md

 or `false`.
 If set to true, the stream will be cancelable.

 This flag can be switched off later, but never switched back on.

+#### Transferable

+The `transferable` field indicates whether the NFT owner is allowed to transfer te NFT or not.
+THis can be set either to `true` or `false`.
+If set to true, the NFT will be transferable.

+This flag cannot be changed later.

 #### Range